tumagonx/nwjs_docs_old/Save-persistent-data-in-app.md

-It's very common to store persistent data in native apps, people usually do it by embedding database libraries or manipulate plain text files.
-In node-webkit, you have much better choices than that, you can use `Web SQL Database`, `Web Storage` or `Application Cache` without headaches of any extra dependencies.
+It's very common to store persistent data in native apps, people usually do it by embedding external databases or manipulating plain text files.
+In node-webkit, you have much better choices than that, you can use `Web SQL Database`, `embedded databases`, `Web Storage` or `Application Cache` without headaches of any extra dependencies.

 ## Web SQL Database